gustafsson96/hangman/README.md

 * Steps used for deployment:
      * On the Heroku dashboard, click "Create new app".
      * Enter app name and region.
 Click "Create app".
      * Locate the "Settings" tab.
-Add Config Vars (key=PORT, value=8000).
-Add buildpacks Python and NodeJS (Python first, NodeJS second).
+Add Config Vars and add buildpacks Python and NodeJS (Python first, NodeJS second).
      * Locate the "Deploy" tab.
 Connect to GitHub and enter the repository name to link it to Heroku.
      * Make sure branch is set to "main".
      * Click on Deploy.